WE ARE HUBBY, a curated artobiography

 An accomplished artist, filmmaker, editor, teacher, and lover of Halloween, he’s cultivated a body of work that weaves photography, art noise, character studies, experimental videos, punk rock, and documentary filmmaking.

 His recent photo series, Facets, conjures William Burroughs’ spirit.
 Using a cut-up method, the portraits Frankenstein together multiple angles and perspectives of a single person.
-The result is monstrous and seductive—a form of spiritual portraiture where essence shines through the dis/re-assemblage.
+The result is monstrous and seductive, and a form of spiritual portraiture where essence shines through the dis/re-assemblage.
+No wonder must exist that for the artobiography, I offered Tyler a flayed and fleshy vivid dream I had in my 20s to reinterpret.

 I saw myself laid out on a gurney surrounded by surgeons in red velvet scrubs.
 Slowly, the red sheets covering me moved of their own accord, revealing bare skin that became a living canvas.
 The surgeons, holding paintbrushes instead of scalpels, rendered lush anatomical paintings across my body.
 This sparked a whole series of anatomical paintings on friends that I did in Athens, GA.
+My collage here is a glimpse of how that dream felt.

 Tyler will surely do justice to this lucid dream with his potent signature style.
 Naturally, I wore my bone dress for the occasion, and Laura wore black.